Campus Alcohol and Drug Policies

 prior to the event.

-Note: The “Request to Serve Alcoholic Beverages On/Off Campus” form must be completed and proper signatures obtained before final approval from the Chancellor or his designee.
-Forms are available at the Student Union & Activities Office, SUB 219, or the Office of the Vice Chancellor for Student Affairs, McMullen 201.
+Note: The “Request to Serve Alcoholic Beverages On/Off Campus” form (online) must be completed and proper signatures obtained before final approval from the Chancellor or his designee.

 - All functions using alcoholic beverages and sponsored by student groups or organizations must channel their requests to the Vice Chancellor for Student Affairs who will in turn send them to the Chancellor with a recommendation.